How To Make Almond Milk

 When it comes time to add the agave nectar and vanilla extract, feel free to adjust the amounts to your liking.
 I can actually go a little lower on the agave.
 I’d say start with 1 teaspoon then work your way up from there if you want the almond milk sweeter.
 Same with the vanilla extract.

-Not all vanilla extracts are the same.
+And speaking of vanilla extract, I should warn you not all vanilla extracts taste the same.
 In the picture above, I used the Kirkland vanilla extract from Costco and found the alcohol intensity to be a little overpowering.
 Later I purchased a different vanilla extract from Lola’s Mercadito that I liked better because the alcohol didn’t overpower the vanilla flavor.
 I think it has to do with the quality of the alcohol, and the fact that there’s an actual vanilla bean in the bottle.
 Open the bottle and right away you will smell the fresh scent of vanilla without the intense punch of alcohol.

 After this post, I also started using a milk nut bag.
 What I do is strain the milk first through a fine mesh wire strainer, scoop out the almond pulp and freeze it in a ziplock bag, rinse the strainer, then put the bag over the strainer and strain out any leftover pulp in the milk.